Get Connected at Any Level

 UPCOMING EVENTS:

 DOCTORS OF TOMORROW.
 Our Medical Student Led Campus Visit Project called the Doctor’s of Tomorrow was a huge success, so we are extending it to a few dates in the Spring.
-Only ONE date is still available as of January 2025.
-Please sign up as soon as you can to join us ( as a class) on 2/24 from 9:30am-12noon.
+Due to the success of this initiative, a new date has been added for April 22nd.
+Please sign up as soon as you can to join us ( as a class) on 4/22 from 9:30am-12noon.
 This is an immersive experience for high school students at our medical school campus.
-Our goal is to expose students, particularly those from underrepresented backgrounds to the field of medicine and public health through interactive activities, admissions presentations, and a guided campus tour.
+Our goal is to expose students to the field of medicine and public health through interactive activities, admissions presentations, and a guided campus tour.
 These visits are being coordinated by the ORSO office, but will be led by medical students.
 It is a unique opportunity for your students to learn all about medical school from medical students directly.
 There are limited spots and a maximum of 65 students can attend each event.

 Please sign up using this specific form: